Adityanath, Maurya in BJP's first list for UP polls; 44 OBC, 19 SC names among 107 candidates | Politics

 - India

 Former Uttarakhand governor and now BJP vice-president Baby Rani Maurya, a Dalit, has been fielded from Agra (rural).
-Pankaj Singh, the son of Defence Minister Rajnath Singh, will again contest from Noida seat.
+Pankaj Singh, the son of Defence Minister Rajnath Singh, will again contest from Noida's seat.

 While there was speculation that Adityanath may be fielded from Ayodhya, Pradhan said the party decided to put him in the fray from Gorakhpur, his traditional political turf which he has represented in Lok Sabha for five consecutive terms.